Parliament paid substantial amount for power to be restored – ECG boss

 But speaking on Starr Chat with Bola Ray, the Managing Director for ECG explained that his office was on their usual routine revenue collection exercise at Parliament.

-However, Starr News gathered that the disconnection exercise embarked upon by officials of ECG was due to over GH¢23 million debt.
+However, Starr News gathered that the disconnection exercise embarked upon by officials of ECG was due to over GHC23 million debt.

 - John and Abu Jinapor clash over 'dumsor' in Parliament